rajansagarwal/shapeshift/README.md

 This software is not ready for production use.
 Do not try to deploy this software.

-Assessment and Risk Analysis is found in `model/assessment.ipynb`
+Assessment and Risk Analysis is found in `assessment.ipynb`.
+Selective Parts of the interface found in the `interface` folder.
+Proposed Mathematical Model foundin `foundation.pdf`.